Violence: Historical

-The Better Angels of Our Nature

 Steven Pinker's 2011 book, The Better Angels of Our Nature, argued that modern society is less violent than in periods of the past, whether on the short scale of decades or long scale of centuries or millennia.

-Steven Pinker argues that by every possible measure, every type of violence has drastically decreased since ancient and medieval times.
-A few centuries ago, for example, genocide was a standard practice in all kinds of warfare and was so common that historians did not even bother to mention it.
-Cannibalism and slavery have been greatly reduced in the last thousand years, and capital punishment is now banned in many countries.
-According to Pinker, rape, murder, warfare and animal cruelty have all seen drastic declines in the 20th century.
+He argues for a paleolithic homicide rate of 15%.
 Pinker's analyses have also been criticized, concerning the statistical question of how to measure violence and whether it is in fact declining.

 Pinker's observation of the decline in interpersonal violence echoes the work of Norbert Elias, who attributes the decline to a "civilizing process", in which the state's monopolization of violence, the maintenance of socioeconomic interdependencies or "figurations", and the maintenance of behavioural codes in culture all contribute to the development of individual sensibilities, which increase the repugnance of individuals towards violent acts.
 According to a 2010 study, non-lethal violence, such as assaults or bullying appear to be declining as well.

 Some scholars disagree with the argument that all violence is decreasing arguing that not all types of violent behaviour are lower now than in the past.
 They suggest that research typically focuses on lethal violence, often looks at homicide rates of death due to warfare, but ignore the less obvious forms of violence.

-Society and culture

-Beyond deaths and injuries, highly prevalent forms of violence (such as child maltreatment and intimate partner violence) have serious lifelong non-injury health consequences.
-Victims may engage in high-risk behaviours such as alcohol and substance misuse and smoking, which in turn can contribute to cardiovascular disorders, cancers, depression, diabetes and HIV/AIDS, resulting in premature death.
-The balances of prevention, mitigation, mediation and exacerbation are complex, and vary with the underpinnings of violence.